prunbun/Exchange/README.md

 -----

-Part 2: The Exchange
+Part 2: The Matching Engine
 ------
-The second phase of the project includes implementing an application that uses our core building blocks, namely an exchange and its associated infrastructure.
+The first major component of the exchange is called the Matching Engine.
+It is responsible for maintaining an internal 'order book' for passive orders and matching incoming aggresive orders.
-This includes:
+It is also responsible for communicating with other parts of the exchange for retrieving new orders from clients and sending out updates to its order book.

-1. Market Data Publisher
+The data structure design of the Matching Engine is as follows:
-2. Matching Engine + Order Book
+1. Order Book:
-3. Order Gateway
+   - Represented as two linked lists of prices.